solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

           secretName: gloo-mtls-certs
 {{< /highlight >}}

 An SDS sidecar is also added to the gloo-proxy-gw deployment.
-This sidecar is also created is Istio is enabled with a separate env variable and secret mount.
+This sidecar is also created if Istio is enabled with a separate env variable and secret mount.
 If both Istio and mTLS are enabled, both sets of configuration are applied:

 ```yaml
       - name: sds